Plant Replacement

 • One Frog Eating More Than Another

 African Dwarf Frogs are known to typically have poor eyesight - and tend to be bottom feeders.
 The pellets are created so that they will sink.
 On occasion, one frog may have a keener sense than the other.
-We recommend that you put up to 6 pellets in ...
+We recommend adding an additional day of ...

 • Replacing your Classic BioSphere